-In an uncertain and complex environment, Sanofi has established a risk management framework to create long-term value, foster continuous improvement and innovation, and protect company assets.
+In today’s uncertain and complex environment, Sanofi has built a robust risk management framework to create long-term value, drive continuous improvement and innovation, and safeguard our company's assets.
 This framework is compliant with regulations and aligned with sector best practices.

 Risk Management Framework